imCodePartnerAB/KOHASS12000/README.md

 **run_ss12000.sh** the script has protection against re-running.
 It also has a runtime limit, which is 8 hours by default.

-4. After you've added a script call to cron, you need to restart cron on the server running Koha:
+5. After you've added a script call to cron, you need to restart cron on the server running Koha:
 ```
 sudo /etc/init.d/cron restart
 ```

-# KohaSS12000 › Configuration
+6. # KohaSS12000 › Configuration
 ![Configuration](Doc/KohaSS12000Configuration.png)

 ![Configuration](Doc/KohaSS12000Configuration_sv.png)

+Make your GitHub documentation look good, use [writing-on-github](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)